-Shami Kebabs are a popular North Indian food, normally served as an appetizer or snack.
-They are full of flavour, crispy on the outside and soft, smooth and silky inside.
+Our shami kebab recipe will help you make these popular kebabs that are full of flavour, crispy on the outside and soft, smooth and silky on the inside.

 Click the subscribe button above to get more recipes like this to your inbox.